Seirdy/seirdy.one/content/about/_index.md

 I ought to come up with more interests than these, but that sounds hard.

-### Inclusive design
+### <span class="p-category category">Inclusive design</span> {#inclusive-design}

-I care a lot about accessibility, resource usage, and compatibility.
+I care a lot about <span class="p-category category">accessibility</span>, resource usage, and compatibility.
 My Web site may seem simple, but I put [almost 20 thousand words of thought into its design](../posts/2020/11/23/website-best-practices/) in an effort to maximize its inclusivity.
 This site should work well whether you're using Lynx, NetSurf, the Tor Browser with a screen reader, or a printout.

 Many people frame accessibility and compatibility in terms of "percentage of users impacted" to justify ignoring certain demographics.
 I find that this mindset somewhat discriminatory.
 I prefer framing concerns in terms of "populations excluded".